Arcane Signet card art

 How often is Arcane Signet drawn in a Commander game?

-Across 1943 tracked games where Arcane Signet was in the deck, it was drawn 24% of the time.
-That is consistent with a singleton in a 100-card deck.
-Of 969 instances that reached a player's hand, 78% were cast before the game ended.
-The 53% same-turn cast rate tells you players treat it as a high-priority play the moment they see it.
+Across 2314 tracked multiplayer games where Arcane Signet was in the deck, it was drawn 26% of the time.
+That is typical for a singleton in a 100-card deck.
+Of 1591 instances that reached a player's hand, 80% were cast.
+The remainder largely reflects games that ended before the player could act, not deliberate holds.

-What turn does Arcane Signet typically hit the battlefield?
+What turn does Arcane Signet usually get cast?

-Does casting Arcane Signet actually improve your chances of winning?
+Does casting Arcane Signet actually improve your odds of winning?